DanilsonC/security-alg/README.md

 ## License
+This project is licensed under the MIT License

-Copyright © 2022 - Present, Danilson de Carvalho
+Copyright © Danilson de Carvalho